TheLastDigitOfPi/EconoME/ReadMe.md

 ## About the Project

 EconoMe was a challenging project that allowed me to hone in on my clean coding skills and problem-solving abilities.
 As the project grew larger, I had to manage connections between many features and ensure that each component of the game worked together seamlessly.
-In particular, implementing the procedural terrain generation and mob AI using state machines were complex tasks that required careful planning and testing.
+In particular, implementing the procedural terrain generation and mob AI were complex tasks that required careful planning and testing.

-The extensive inventory system utilizing API connections was another challenging feature to implement, but it greatly enhanced the gameplay experience.
-Players can trade goods and services with each other using an in-game marketplace that connects to external APIs.

-Finally, the custom starting screen and world time cycle add to the immersion of the game and make it more enjoyable to play.
+The project still has much developement needed in order to create a fun and expansive gaming experience, so keep an eye out for updates!

 ## Contributions